Who Are Zendaya’s Parents And Why Did She Have To Defend Them To The World

 Over the past year, Zendaya has solidified her status as one of Hollywood’s most adored beauty and style icons.
 From her charming social media presence to her terrific red carpet looks to her stunning, impactful performances in Euphoria and the Spider-Man franchise, she’s captured everyone’s attention for good.

 However, with publicity comes scrutiny.
 Zendaya has only recently found herself at the top of the success ladder, but questions are already being raised regarding her background and upbringing.
-In the case of Zendaya, a lot of inquiries were directed to her parents.
+In this case, many inquiries were directed to Zendaya’s parents.
 Who were they?
 How much influence did they have in her career?

 Is she close to them?
 Or, like many former child stars, does she hold resentment towards her folks for the way she was thrust into the spotlight from a young age?
-Thankfully, the latter did not occur with Zendaya.
+Thankfully, the latter did not occur with Zendaya, born Zendaya Maree Stoermer Coleman.
 The former Disney star has always been grateful for her parents’ support, and she will jump to their defence if anyone dares to insult them.

 In order to truly appreciate Zendaya’s charisma, kindness, and elegance, it’s essential to look back at her upbringing, and notably, her parents who paved the way.
 There’s a reason why Zendaya’s willing to risk her reputation to ensure nobody belittles or disrespects them.